liqotech/liqo/docs/pages/concepts/networking/components/route.md

 #### Overlay Operator

 When the Liqo Route component starts it creates a VXLAN network interface named `liqo.vxlan`.
-The reference deployment for VXLAN is to use an IP multicast group to join the other VTEPS.
-Since we can not assume that multicast is supported everywhere, the VXLAN overlay is deployed in `unicast` with static L2 entries.
+The reference configuration for VXLAN is to use an IP multicast group to join the other VTEPs.
+Since we cannot assume that multicast is supported everywhere, the VXLAN overlay is deployed in `unicast` mode with static L2 entries.
 The Overlay Operator is the glue that updates the `FDB` entries for the `liqo.vxlan` device.
 The logic is straightforward, the operator watches for the Liqo Route pods in the namespace where Liqo is deployed and does the following:

 * pod running on the current node: it annotates it with the MAC address of the `liqo.vxlan` device;
 * pod running on different node: it populates the `FDB` of the `liqo.vxlan` device with the information of the remote VTEP.